PFAS REGULATION IN THE UNITED STATES

 PFAS are organic molecules that get into biological tissue easily and persist there for years.
 Studies link PFAS in human tissues with depressed immune systems, increased cholesterol, decreased birth weights, decreased vaccine response, increased blood pressure, changing liver enzymes and increased risk of kidney and testicular cancers.
 According to the Agency for Toxic Substances and Disease Registry, most people in the United States have been exposed to PFAS and have PFAS in their blood.

 State and Federal regulators and elected officials have begun to respond to the threats posed by PFAS.
-Use the map below to see what states are doing, and still needs to be done.
+Use the map below (current as of 2019) to see what states are doing, and still needs to be done.